 To see the latest publication from The Society, Dunbar in the 1950s: Rationing, Housing, Entertainment, Shops and Shopping by Dr James E Herring, please go to this page.

 Dunbar and District History Society became a registered publisher in 2016 and intends to produce a series of books and pamphlets relating to Dunbar’s local history.
 Our first publication was STRANDED: The Whales at Thorntonloch in 1950 by James E Herring.
 You can see the outline of the book here and listen to some of the interviews of people who went to see the whales here and here.

-Our latest publication is A Walk Around Historic Dunbar by Stephen Bunyan and the book was published this month.
+A Walk Around Historic Dunbar by Stephen Bunyan was published in 2018.
 This book (£3.50) takes readers on a walk around parts of Dunbar with a commentary on key buildings and areas in Dunbar’s history, such as the Town House and the harbour.